akalicki/jquery-simple-gallery/README.md

 submit a contribution, please follow standard git procedure:

 1. [Fork](https://github.com/akalicki/jquery-simple-gallery/fork) the project
-2. Make changes and push the commits to your own repository
+2. Make changes and push the commits to a topic branch in your own repository
 3. Submit a pull request and I'll get back to you!

 ## License ##